 Stay safe and well,

-Sunday, April 19, at 4:30PM Via Zoom online All proceeds benefit Camp Geronimo.
-Guests will experience Camp Geronimo, The Barn’s response to COVID-19, a few surprises and a program featuring acclaimed researcher, clinician, teacher, and Dean of the School of Veterinary Medicine at the University of Pennsylvania, Andrew M. Hoffman, D.V.M., D.V.
-Connected by More than Leashes: The Surprising New Relationship… Read more »
+Over 70 guests gathered online on Sunday, April 19 to experience Camp Geronimo, hear from The Barn founder, Mary Beth Drobish and President, Sharon Cichocki, and enjoy an insightful presentation by acclaimed researcher, clinician, teacher, and Dean of the School of Veterinary Medicine at the University of Pennsylvania, Andrew M. Hoffman, D.V.M., D.V.
+If you couldn’t join us, click here… Read more »

 Congratulations to Vice President Heather Carlino!